wlerin/feralfilehosting/Feral Wiki/0 Templates/snippets/github_latest_release_bash.md

 ~~~
 0.12.10
 ~~~

+How it works?
+The two sections in the command like this `(.*)` that are called capture groups.
+Since there are two I have told `sed` to print the result of capture group 2.
+It will only capture and print the result of this capture group.
+So the more specific I make the surrounding section it is searching the more specific my captured group will be.
+The first capture groups exists to prevent the capture and printing of spaces or tabs at the start of the line.

 You will have to customise it on a case by case basis if you only need part of the result.